 Today, the bridge not only takes the two railway tubes, but a roadway has been built over the top of the railway.
 The combined road-and-rail facility was built in two parts, first the railway line was re-opened 1972, then the upper road deck was opened in 1980.

-John Hemingway would have worked closely with Robert Stephenson and would also have known Stephenson’s friend, Isambard Kingdom Brunel.
+John Hemingway worked closely with Robert Stephenson and would also have known Stephenson’s friend, Isambard Kingdom Brunel, who was present when the steel tubes were floated and raised.
 All three men appear in a painting entitled “Conference of Engineers at the Menai Straits Preparatory to Floating one of the Tubes of the Britannia Bridge” (by James Scott, after John Lucas), the original of which is in the National Portrait Gallery.
-The portrait features Robert Stephenson with his bridge plans, seated in the centre, Isambard Kingdom Brunel to the far right (hands clasped together) and John Hemingway at the centre back.
+The portrait features Robert Stephenson with his bridge plans, seated in the centre, Isambard Kingdom Brunel to the far right (hands clasped together) and John Hemingway is at the centre back.
 Hemingway is seen head and shoulders only, wearing a white shirt, black bow tie and bowler hat and is looking away to his left.

-In 1848, a series of seven arched bridges collapsed, in sequence, during Nowell, Hemingway and Pearson’s construction of the Ardwick branch of the L&YR, due to prematurely removing the wooden supports in the centre of the seventh arch.
+In 1848, seven arches of a bridge collapsed in sequence, during Nowell, Hemingway and Pearson’s construction of the Ardwick branch of the L&YR.
+This was due to the premature removal of the wooden supports in the centre of the seventh arch.
 Nowell, Hemingway and Pearson were held responsible and had to bear the £500 cost of reconstruction.
 A year later they advertised the sale of the equipment used in this construction and in 1852, John’s partnership with Nowell and Pearson was in financial trouble and was dissolved.

 This portrait of John Hemingway, with the Britannia Bridge in the background, remained with his family until recently.
 It was donated by his 3x great grandson, was restored, and now hangs in the Thomas Telford Centre in Menai Bridge.